A Cheery Soul: In popular culture

 The play's chief character Miss Docker, as portrayed in 2018 by Sarah Peirse, was the subject of a portrait by Jude Rae, entered into the 2019 Archibald Prize.
 The artist had many sittings with the actor and has said of it: "Miss Docker's moments of isolation on stage also suggested a formal structure [for the painting] based on a famous 17th century portrait by Diego Velásquez of the actor Pablo de Valladolid, a buffoon in the court of King Phillip IV of Spain."
 The artist also said: "perhaps this painting is something of an anti-portrait, a reminder that we are to some degree actors, projecting various versions of ourselves..."

 1966 TV adaptation

-It was adapted for British TV in 1966 on the BBC.
-The Daily Mirror called it tedious.
+It was adapted for British TV - the setting relocated to 'the new new commuter-belt in the south of England' - and screened on the BBC on 27 April 1966.
+The Daily Mirror reviewer called it tedious, while the Daily Telegraph's critic declared that lead actor Hazel Hughes played Miss Docker with 'enormous zest in a performance sometimes caricatured and sometimes touching.'